 6.4.1 Description

-Editor's note: This clause will describe the solution principles and architecture assumptions for corresponding key issue(s).
-(Sub) clause(s) may be added to capture details.

 This solution provides differentiated service for non-3GPP devices connected behind a 5G-RG.
 In this solution, the 5G-RG receives QoS rules for the non-3GPP devices behind the 5G-RG.
 Then the 5G-RG uses the corresponding data transfer tunnel to transfer the packets of the non-3GPP devices according to the QoS rules.

 This solution is used for Non-Authenticable Non-3GPP (NAUN3) devices.